xing/hops/packages/react/README.md

 On the server, however, `<Miss />` makes sure Express' `next()` middleware function is being called, signalling Express that your application is not responsible for handling the current request. `<Status />`, however controls the HTTP status code returned by the server.

 `<Header />` allows to set abritraty http headers for each request.
 Elements rendered more deeply will override those included higher up in the rendered tree.
-Adding the same header (such as `Set-Cookie`) multiple times can be achieved by providing an array as value. `<Header name="x-foo" value={['bar', 'baz']}/>`
+Adding the same header (such as `Set-Cookie`) multiple times can be achieved by providing an array as value. `<Header name="x-foo" value={['bar', 'baz']}/>` If a function is passed as `value`, it will be called with the headers that have already been set and the return value is used as header value.

 # Basic Example